-Separate Under Removes all the parts of the regions that are under the selected one.
-Once
+Removes all the parts of the regions that are under the selected one.
+Once done, Separate Under range's start and end markers.
+If nothing is selected, acts on all tracks at once.

-Separate Using Loop Cuts the selected regions or the regions on the selected tracks along the Loop
+Loop Cuts the selected regions or the regions on the selected tracks along the Loop Separate Using Range